 Towards more active and collaborative methods

-As opposed to face-to-face training, during a distance class, participants and trainer are not together in the same room.
-A videoconferencing system (Teams…) however allows them to meet virtually.
+In contrast to face-to-face training, in a distance learning class, participants and trainer are not in the same room.
+A videoconferencing system (Teams...) allows them to meet virtually.
 This is why we also talk about virtual classroom.

-In other words, the distance class allows several participants to follow the same training, certainly at a distance, but in real time (same days, same times).
-Participants and the trainer can thus see each other, discuss with each other, participate together in interactive activities and exchange documents.
-The distance class therefore differs from e-learning modules which are pre-recorded courses, which can be consulted at any time, and without direct interaction with a trainer or other learners.
+In other words, distance learning enables several participants to follow the same trainingfrom a distance, but in real time (same days, same times).
+Participants and the trainer can see each other, talk to each other, take part in interactive activities together and exchange documents.
+Distance learning is therefore different from e-learning modules, which are pre-recorded courses that can be consulted at any time, without direct interaction with a trainer or other learners.

 It is necessary to create a stimulating and effective learning environment.
 The trainer also becomes a facilitator.